etresoft/ESLevelDB/README.markdown

 # ESLevelDB

-This is a fork from Adam Preble's APLevelDB.
-It no longer shares much code from APLevelDB.
+This project is based on Adam Preble's APLevelDB.
+It no longer shares much code from APLevelDB so it really can't be called a fork.
 Most of the files are new.
 What follows is the APLevelDB description updated for ESLevelDB.

 A stylish Objective-C wrapper for [LevelDB][].
 What's LevelDB?
 It describes itself as: "a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values."
 ESLevelDB is made available under the [New BSD License][].